 Frequently Asked Questions

-Patients may receive treatment for up to 30 consecutive days with one of our certified direct access therapists.
-After those initial 30 days, a script from a physician is required by law for additional treatment.
+You can receive treatment for up to 60 days with our certified direct access therapists.
+After that, a physician's prescription is legally required for further treatment.

-Please bring a photo ID, insurance card, doctor’s prescription (and/ or PCP referral if required by your insurance) and any additional reports relevant to your treatment (i.e MRI, x-rays,etc.).
+Please bring a photo ID, insurance card, doctor’s prescription (and/or PCP referral if required by your insurance), and any relevant reports such as MRIs or X-rays.

-Please contact our Billing Department, or you may email us at billing@active-physicaltherapy.com
+For billing inquiries or insurance questions, please contact our Billing Department at 410-970-8180 or email us at billing@active-physicaltherapy.com.

 A work-conditioning program helps restore strength, endurance and tolerance needed to perform work-related tasks and requires the injured worker to come between 3-5 days per week.
 Based on each injured worker’s needs and specific job demands, our therapists outline a customized program that addresses the deficits and limitations of the injured worker.